UCT’s executive directors are:

 Before moving into the field of human resources, Hoosain worked as a scientist at the Centre for Epidemiological Research in the Medical Research Council, as a researcher for the Gender Equity Unit and as a lecturer in the Psychology Department at the University of the Western Cape.
-She also worked as a researcher in the New York Psychiatric Institute in the US.
+She also worked as a researcher in the New York Psychiatric Institute in the United States.

-Prior to his appointment Janse van Rensburg was director of ICT at the University of the Free State (UFS).
-He holds an MBA from UFS and has more than 25 years' experience in the ICT sector.
+Prior to his appointment Van Rensburg was director of ICT at the University of the Free State (UFS).
+He holds an MBA from UFS and has more than 25 years’ experience in the ICT sector.
 He spent 22 years in the private sector, during which time he built a private business that was sold to a JSE-listed company in 1998.

 He has a strong track record of developing ICT strategies in the higher-education sector and of aligning these with the university’s systems.

 While at UFS, Janse van Rensburg facilitated key technology decisions, and oversaw the successful implementation of various systems, all of which improved service to the university.
 As UFS’ strategic advisor, and reporting directly to senior management, he developed the university’s ICT Strategic Plan and saw to its implementation.
 Part of his mandate was to align and harness technology for the benefit of the university’s academic, administrative and research functions.